 The had burned off the haze of the morning.
 To the east, between the houses and trees, Lake Harvey shimmered, its surface colors shifting between blue, green and silver.
 As I headed up the hill past Paul’s camp, I felt a deepening gratitude for the meditation center nearby, the teachers who established it, the community of practitioners, and the work and people at Samadhi Cushions.

 All of it, I reflected, was born in the 70’s.
 Today, meditation is considered reasonable and healthy—an obvious option.
 But this is, in part, because 50 years ago, the less-popular Beatle fell in in love with the music and spiritual traditions of India.
-Diving deeply into that culture, Harrison embodied the idea that being fully human required personal discipline and engagement.
+By diving deeply into that culture, Harrison embodied the idea that being fully human required personal discipline and engagement.
 And as if that wasn’t enough, more than fifteen years after his death, Harrison’s spirit inspired a new and unlikely connection between my neighbor and me.

 Sorry, no more George Harrison Meditation Blogs, but here are some blog posts on appreciation: